Strengthening democracy through civic engagement and participation

 - Create spaces for participation and voice, particularly among those who are most marginalised

-Applicant groups should design approaches which: focus on learning; ensure the voice of those most affected are included in the design and delivery of the outcomes; seek to build relationships that last beyond the funded work, including the strengthening of relationships at both a horizontal and vertical level and have a clear idea about what they want to achieve.
+Applicant groups were asked to design approaches which: focus on learning; ensure the voice of those most affected are included in the design and delivery of the outcomes; seek to build relationships that last beyond the funded work, including the strengthening of relationships at both a horizontal and vertical level and have a clear idea about what they want to achieve.

 Supporting Intercommunity Practice and Activism (2017-2024)